 Often this is achieved by having uniform lighting through a combination of ceiling and wall “daylight” (5600K) lights.
 If there are windows, do what you can to eliminate natural light from the room.
 To a camera, sunlight is very different from artificial light.
 This can affect the quality of what remote participants see.
 Curtains or opaque blinds can help with both the lighting and, as mentioned earlier, the sound.

 One other precaution – whiteboards.
 They are highly reflective and can be problematic.
 If there is one in the room, it needs to be taken into consideration.

-For small groups, one microphone is usually enough.
+For small groups, one microphone is usually enough for video conferencing.
 If you have multiple microphones, they should be placed as far apart as possible.
 Ceiling-mounted microphones can be a great option.